kindelia/Kindelia/WHITEPAPER.md

 -------------

-On conventional cryptocurrencies such as Bitcoin, network peers use a consensus algorithm to agree on a canonical ordering of blocks, that groups user-generated transactions, which has the effect of sending money from an address to another.
+On conventional cryptocurrencies such as Bitcoin, network peers use a consensus algorithm to agree on a canonical ordering of blocks.
+These blocks group user-generated transactions, which have the effect of sending money from an address to another.
-On Ethereum, these transactions can also call execute computations that change a contract's state.
+On Ethereum, these transactions can also execute computations that change a contract's state.
 On Bitcoin, the network state is just a global map of balances.
 On Ethereum, each contract has its own state, which is a map of uints.
 On Kindelia, blocks don't group *transactions*, but *statements* with no